 - Check all packaging to ensure that nothing has been opened or punctured.

 Meal kits are not for everyone.
-Some people have concerns about eating prepared meals containing meat, fish, or other potentially contaminated products.
+Some people have concerns about eating prepared meals containing meat, fish, or other products that can become contaminated.

-People looking for more convenient ways to cook might consider:
+People looking for more convenient ways to cook might consider the following:

 - preparing meals in batches, then freezing them in individual serving containers with use-by labels